Skip to main content

 • “Imagine Papers, Please… in VR… with robots… cosmetics... a bit less RPG mechanics… and a bit of humor.”

-The game's aesthetic is generally well-received, with enjoyable music complementing the visuals.
-However, the graphics lack detail, appearing more suited for standalone headsets, and players express a desire for improved textures, effects, and shadows, particularly in the PC VR version.
-It is recommended for those who prefer simple graphics and gameplay focused on attention to detail.
+The graphics of the game are generally considered simple and lacking in detail, particularly in textures, which appear to be optimized for standalone headsets rather than PC VR.
+While the aesthetic and music are appreciated, players express a desire for improved graphics, effects, and shadows, especially in the PC VR version.
+Overall, it is recommended for those who prefer straightforward visuals and gameplay focused on attention to detail.

 • “I liked the aesthetic of the game; the music is pretty fun as well.”